2.1 UK Honours degree or equivalent, or an approved combination of educational qualification and industrial experience.

 Months of entry

-Insight into the multiple routes by which customers and businesses interact with each other.
+- Insight into all the multiple routes by which customers and businesses interact with each other.

 Information for international students

 Students will need to be able to demonstrate competency in the English language and students who do not already possess a recognised English Language qualification will need to take a test such as IELTS.
 In your IELTS examination you will be required to achieve at least 6.5 overall with at least 6.0 in all sub-tests.